AdobeDocs/campaign-classic.en/help/platform/using/get-started-data-import-export.md

 <img src="assets/do-not-localize/icon_templates.svg" width="60px">

-## Import and export templates {#import-export-templates}
+## Generic imports and exports {#generic-import-export}

-Additionally, Campaign Classic provides **data import and export templates** that allow you to create occasional import or export jobs.
+Additionally, Campaign Classic provides **generic imports and exports** that allow you to create occasional import or export jobs.

-You can, for example, extract a list of customers or prospects who will then become part of a target population, or supply your database with data from external files.
-Imports and exports are configured in dedicated templates, that you can then execute and monitor.
+Imports and exports are configured in dedicated templates, that you can configure and use to launch and monitor import and export jobs.

-For more on how to configure import and export templates, then execute jobs, refer to [this section](../../platform/using/about-import-export-templates.md).
+For more on generic imports and exports, refer to [this section](../../platform/using/about-generic-imports-exports.md).

-For more on this, refer to

 >[!CAUTION]
->Import and export modules should be used for occasional operations.
-To secure data consistency and improve efficiency, it is recommended to perform your import and export operations using workflows.
+>Generic imports and exports should be used for occasional operations only.
+To ensure data consistency and improve efficiency, it is recommended to perform your import and export operations using workflows.

 <img src="assets/do-not-localize/icon_encrypt.svg" width="60px">